SABIT Current South Asia Programs

 SABIT Participants are not eligible to participate in a U.S-based SABIT program a second time.

-In-person SABIT Programming will be organized and carried out with precautions in place for the health and safety of all attendees in response to COVID-19, and with due regard to and, as appropriate, in alignment with then-current guidelines.
-Please read the current COVID-19 information found at this link before applying for the program.
-All Participants must adhere to all directions on COVID-19 safety provided by SABIT staff including but not limited to testing, masks, and necessary quarantine if such a circumstance arises.
+In-person SABIT Programming will be organized and carried out with precautions in place for the health and safety of all attendees.
+All Participants must adhere to all directions on health and safety requirements provided by SABIT staff including but not limited to testing, masks, and necessary quarantine if such a circumstance arises.